piety1337/svc-acl/README.md

 # svc-acl
-svc-acl is a PowerShell script that identifies Windows services with weak permissions.
+PowerShell script that identifies Windows services with weak permissions.